 3. Feilding – beautiful market town

 This small town in the lower North Island is nicknamed ‘friendly Feilding’ and for good reason.
 It’s the 16-time winner of New Zealand’s most beautiful town, with a manicured town square and public gardens housing an aviary and duck pond, not to mention the abundance of quaint rural museums and galleries.
 Feilding is just a short 20-minute drive from nearby Palmerston North, or a two-hour drive from Wellington.

 For foodies, the farmers market on Friday mornings is a great opportunity to see a real rural farmers market, where fresh honey is sold by beekeepers, produce from nearby farms is freshly harvested and locally baked goods are still warm from the oven.
 This market has won the award for NZ’s best farmers market many times in recent years; and with the friendly local stallholders and incredibly fresh goods on sale, it’s easy to see why.

 For racing enthusiasts, Manfeild race track is right near the centre of town and hosts regular motorsport meets, as well as horse racing and equestrian events.
-If you’re a petrol head, the Manfeild complex is a great spot to take in car and motorcycle racing.
+If you’re a petrol head, the Manfeild complex is a great spot to take in car and motorbike racing.
 This historic track has hosted many iconic races and racing celebrities over the years.
 For animal lovers, equestrian events range from dressage to the National Miniature Horse show and everything in between.